Skip to content Accessibility statement

 Human rights defenders strive for a world in which human rights are respected, protected and fulfilled.

-Learn to bridge the gap between theory and practice by combining hands-on experience with interdisciplinary academic enquiry.
+In our interdisciplinary MA, you will learn to bridge the gap between theory and practice by combining hands-on experience with academic enquiry.
 Discover the theoretical frameworks and practical skills which make advances in human rights possible.

-Study different aspects of human rights practice: the strategies employed and the debates, institutions and political structures that human rights defenders seek to influence.
+You’ll study different aspects of human rights practice: including leadership and the strategies employed and the debates, institutions and political structures that human rights defenders seek to influence.
 You'll learn directly from human rights defenders with first-hand experience in governmental, judicial, and grassroots roles.

-You'll also develop a range of fieldwork, advocacy and legal skills and apply these on a placement in the UK, Colombia or South Africa.
+You'll also develop a range of fieldwork, advocacy and legal skills and apply these on a placement in the UK or South Africa.

 Course content